Contents

 Services

-When determining which class your trademark falls within, it is important to be very vigilant.
-For more details on each trademark class see Intellectual Property Australia here.
+When determining which class your trademark falls within, it is important to be vigilant.
+For more details on each trademark class, please visit Intellectual Property Australia.
+You can also explore our comprehensive guide on starting a business in Australia to ensure your overall legal setup is robust.

 Need More Help?

-Knowing which trademark class your good or service falls into is important to ensure that you correctly register and utilise your trademark.
+Knowing which trademark class your good or service falls into is crucial to ensure that you correctly register and utilise your trademark – a step that is even more vital in the fast-paced market of 2025.

 If you’re worried that you still don’t know which class your trademark falls into, we’re here to help.
-We can also help you register your trade mark and guide you along the process.
-Reach out to our team for a free, no-obligations chat at team@sprintlaw.com.au or 1800 730 61.
+Our experienced lawyers specialise in intellectual property protection and can also offer broader business advice through resources like our Small Business Lawyers page.
+Reach out to our team for a free, no-obligation chat at team@sprintlaw.com.au or call 1800 730 61.

 Get in touch now!